 Typically, one instance of an integration is configured and deployed to one customer.
 That "one instance for one customer" setup works well for many integrations, but what do you do when multiple users of a single customer each have their own third-party credentials or configuration needs?

 User Level Configuration (ULC) allows your customers' users to each configure user-specific settings on an instance of an integration.
 One instance is deployed to a customer, but it contains user configuration information for one or more users within that customer.
 The instance then runs using the appropriate user's configuration depending on some rules you set.

 Example use case: Suppose your customers use Dropbox for file storage.
 Your customer would like to sync data from your app with some subset of their users' Dropbox accounts.
 Using ULC, your customer would deploy an instance of your Dropbox integration using the usual deployment process.
 Then, the users who would like to use the integration within that customer would each go through a ULC configuration, each supplying connection information for their Dropbox account.

 ULC is enabled on an as-needed basis.
 Please contact support to discuss enabling ULC for your organization.

 User level configuration wizard

-When ULC is enabled in your account, you will see a the User Level Configuration Wizard beneath the Configuration Wizard button in the integration designer.
+When ULC is enabled in your account, you will see a User Level Configuration Wizard button next to the standard Configuration Wizard button in the integration designer.

 The ULC configuration wizard designer is very similar to the configuration wizard designer - you can add connections and other types of config variables like you would in the normal configuration wizard.